yjzhao1004/pleioh2g/README.md

 ### **Steps**
 ### Step 1: Prepare LDSC input-format data for multiple traits.
 **munge_gwas_allphenotype.R** is to transform GWAS summary statistics to prepare LDSC .sumstat.gz data for all phenotypes (This function implements GenomicSEM R package; ref.
 Grotzinger et al. 2019)
+Before conducting this step, please specify a directory for 'output_dir' where the output results can be stored.
+If you run the example code below, you may get your output results in your R library ./pleioh2g/extdata/GWAS_sumstat/.
-(If you already have LDSC .sumstat.gz data, skip it and go to step 2)
+If you already have LDSC .sumstat.gz data, skip it and go to step 2.
+Please see the end-of-line comments to specify your input data.

  ```
  hmp3 <- system.file("extdata", "w_hm3.snplist",package = "pleioh2g") #hmp3 is the directory path to the Hapmap3 snplist file.
 gwas_dir <- c(system.file("extdata/GWAS_example","401.1_gwas.txt.gz", package = "pleioh2g"),system.file("extdata/GWAS_example","250.2_gwas.txt.gz",package = "pleioh2g"),system.file("extdata/GWAS_example","296.22_gwas.txt.gz", package = "pleioh2g")) #gwas_dir is a vector of GWAS summary statistics path